Out-of-the-Box Thinking Helps Small Family Farm Survive

 But farming is hard, and dairy has endured a barrage of obstacles with poor weather, feed shortages, low dairy prices and trade issues.
 This is forcing many farms to innovate or get out of the business – 212 dairy farms closed in Wisconsin in the first three months of 2019 alone.

-“Over last several years farming has not paid well, and I’ve had to think outside the box.
-Nobody is going to hand anything over to me, so I have to figure how to make it all work,” Lynn said.
+“Over the last several years farming has not paid well, and I’ve had to think outside the box.
+Nobody is going to hand anything over to me, so I have to figure how to make it all work,” Lynn Hicks said.
 The desire “to make it all work” steered Lynn toward turning her hobby into a business.

 When her younger two children would nap, Lynn would spend time refurbishing old furniture.
 This included adding funky, fresh, fun images to upholstered items and brilliant colors to hard surfaces.
 At some point the family ran out of space to showcase her work in their own home.
 “My husband told me I don’t get a bigger house so now I get the fun of making, creating and watching these projects go to a good home with someone who is super excited to have it,” she said.

 Lynn’s Barnyard Boutique doesn’t just sell refurbished furniture, though.
 It also features Westby Cooperative Creamery organic dairy foods, including cottage cheese, sour cream, French onion dip, cheese curds and butter, and other foods, like beef from the family’s farm.
 The Hicks family is actually one of the cooperative’s patron owners.

 Lynn tries to keep track of decorating trends to feature in her store as well.
 These year-old, wooden bread boxes are the rage.
 She’s also careful to select items that are useful.
 “I used to have cool shoes and purses but now I have chickens.
 Everything has to have a purpose because I live a farm and don’t have time or space for just pretty.
 It has to be functional, but it can be beautiful and still maintain a purpose,” Lynn Hicks said.